Board of Directors

 International Cryptozoology Museum

-Jenny White Coleman ~Jenny W. Coleman’s interest in cryptozoology began when, at six years old, she read a Reader’s Digest article about The Loch Ness Monster.
-After obtaining her B.A. in English from the University of Maine, Jenny worked in the medical arena for over twenty years before her marriage to Loren Coleman, and return to Maine from Florida.
-Subsequently, Jenny became involved with the International Cryptozoology Museum as a volunteer, docent coordinator, and now board member.
-She is the author of Fortean Times articles, as well as being a vegan, animal advocate, paranormal and horror historian, and sci-fi aficionado.
+Jenny White Coleman ~ Jenny W. Coleman’s interest in cryptozoology began when, at six years old, she read an article about the Loch Ness Monster.
+After obtaining her B.A. in English from the University of Maine, she worked in the medical arena for over 20 years before her marriage to Loren Coleman brought her back to Maine from Florida.
+Jenny has been involved with the International Cryptozoology Museum as a volunteer, staff member, docent coordinator, trainer, and now board member.
+She is the author of various published articles and is an animal rescue advocate.

 Kim Parkhurst ~ Kim Parkhurst is an artist and illustrator invested in the idea of art’s function as storytelling – not only in context of fiction, but also to depict with clarity everything from extinct species to crime suspects to strange creature sightings.
 Working from a remote farmhouse in the densely-wooded region of Massachusetts where Lovecraft sited fictional Dunwich, Kim balances art with other interests that include forteana, social justice, and unraveling the genetic peculiarities of obscure breeds of domestic waterfowl.

 David Packard ~ David Packard earned his Juris Doctor from Chapman University School of Law and his Bachelor of Arts in History from Brandeis University.
 During law school he worked in Chapman’s mediation clinic and focused on Alternative Dispute Resolution and Real Estate law.
 Prior to law school he spent a year working in Shanghai, doing client development research for an International law firm and fostering business connections.
 He is licensed to practice law in California and Maine.